unspace/ember-banco/README.md

 Banco means "school desk" in Italian, and in English it sort of sounds like "bank".
 Here, Banco is an educational tool wherein you learn how to use Ember by building a personal banking portal.
-It's a great problem context for learning Ember since we are all familiar with it, and the scope can be huge.
+It's a great problem context for learning Ember since we are all familiar with it &mdash; and the scope can be huge.

 ## Why Ember?

 Ember does not attempt to veil the complexity of building client MVC software.
 It aims to be the best library for building client MVC applications in the browser.
-It does this by taking the best from decades-worth of knowledge in the desktop world and applying it to the web platform --- the Ember way is the web standards way.
+It does this by taking the best from decades-worth of knowledge in the desktop world and applying it to the web platform &mdash; the Ember way is the web standards way.

 Because of Ember's nature, it can be daunting to get up and running, especially